chris-day/ISO-20022/README.md

 ## Notes

-2025-11-27 : New version based on a Python version of UML2Semantics
+2025-11-27 : New version based on a Python version of UML2Semantics here https://github.com/chris-day/uml2semantics-python